 1. Do I have to be fully vaccinated in order to travel ?

 Yes - everyone participating will need to be fully vaccinated (i.e. the vaccination recommended by the Joint Committee on Vaccination and Immunisation and available to their age group) as at the date of travel.
-For many pilgrims this is likely to be double vaccination and booster.
+By June 2022 this is likely to be double vaccination and booster for all aged over 16.
 We regret that for 2022 we will be unable to take anyone who is eligible for vaccination but has not received it.